|William Cadogan by Louis Laguere|

 The Cadogan family was Irish.
-Cadogan's grandfather William had fought against the Irish in 1641 and had been governor of Trim.
-His father was a Dublin barrister named Henry Cadogan (?-1715), his mother was Bridget Waller.
+Cadogan's grandfather Major William Cadogan had fought against the Irish in 1641 and had been governor of Trim near Dublin.
+His father Henry Cadogan (?-1715) was a Dublin barrister, his mother was Bridget Waller.
 William Cadogan had a brother Charles and a sister.

 Tradition has it that William Cadogan saw his first service as a cornet or volunteer in one of the cavalry regiments which fought at the Boyne (1690).
 Due to his age he would probably have entered the army only a short time before.
 The same tradition has him present at the conquest of Cork and Kinsale, and Marlborough noticing his organizational talent during this late 1690 expedition.
 After the Ireland campaign Cadogan would have gone to the Low Countries to fight in the campaigns of the Nine years war.